-DREISINGER: Calabash only just concluded, but it's really a year round thing.
-The Calabash International Literary Festival Trust stages writing workshops in Jamaica and also publishes, mostly by a Brooklyn-based Akashic Press, Caribbean literature.
+DREISINGER: Calabash only just concluded, but it's really a year-round thing.
+The Calabash International Literary Festival Trust stages writing workshops in Jamaica and also publishes, mostly via Brooklyn-based Akashic Press, Caribbean literature.

 Justine Henzell explains that Calabash's mission is to cultivate literary talent from across the islands.

 HENZELL: There are poets who talk about Calabash and say that what they wrote is either BC, before Calabash started, or AC because the fact that they were able to hear poets from all over the world reading their work made them understand what incredible poetry is and it was giving them a chance to say, OK.
 That - my poem is good, but it's not great yet.

 DREISINGER: And, in the same way, the Jamaican festival has ultimately raised the bar for lit fests everywhere.
 After all, wouldn't you prefer a Red Stripe on the beach with Derek Walcott to wine and cheese with the tweed and ascot set?

 For NPR News, I'm Baz Dreisinger.
 Transcript provided by NPR, Copyright NPR.